Sarthakag21/Chat-App/README.md

 - Clone the repository:
     `git clone https://github.com/yourusername/Chat-App.git`
-- Open the project in Android Studio.
+- Open the project in Visual Studio Code.
-- Build and run the app on an Android emulator or physical device.
+- Build and run the app on localhost of your PC.

-Note: Make sure you have the latest Android SDK and necessary dependencies installed.
 ## Usage

 - Register a new account or log in with your existing credentials.